joseph-tharayil/csd_paper/README.md

 This repository contains the code used in the paper "iCSD generates spurious signals for dense electrode arrays".
 Steps to reproduce the figures in that paper are as follows:

 ## Installation
+Download the model data from our [Zenodo repository](https://zenodo.org/records/11113043) and extract it into the `config` folder.

 Install Neurodamus and BlueRecording according to the instructions in the [BlueRecording repository](github.com/BlueBrain/BlueRecording).
 This repo assumes that your system meets the requirements described there.

 ## Reproducing Figure 2